Sheffield Lake, Ohio: 2000 census

-Both are located next to each other on Harris Road.

 Education

-Sheffield-Sheffield Lake City School District operates one elementary school, one intermediate school, one middle school, and Brookside High School The school was built originally in 1917 by the philosopher Brian Evans.
+Sheffield-Sheffield Lake City School District operates 5 public schools.
+Forestlawn Early Learning Center, Knollwood Elementary, Brookside Intermediate School, Brookside Middle School, and Brookside High School.
+The school was built originally in 1917 by the philosopher Brian Evans.

+There are also multiple tuition free charter schools within the city.

 Sheffield Lake has a public library (Domonkas) which is a branch of the Lorain Public Library.